 Dr. James I. Martin served on the NYU Silver faculty from 1997-2020, was Associate Dean for Academic Affairs and Director of the MSW Program from 2015-2020, and also directed the School’s PhD program from 2006-2011.
 A leading scholar on sexual and gender minority issues, he taught extensively in the masters and PhD programs and led efforts to revise the MSW curriculum to center matters of social justice, especially racism and other forms of oppression.
 Dr. Martin has been active for more than two decades in addressing bias and discrimination against SGM faculty and students in schools of social work.
 He is the founder and former co-chair of the Caucus of LGBT Faculty and Students in Social Work, and served as co-chair of the CSWE Commission on Sexual Orientation and Gender Expression and as a member of the NASW National Committee on LGBT Issues.

 Dr. Maryellen Noonan served on the NYU Silver faculty from 1991-2018.
 She served for many years as Associate Dean of Academic Programs and MSW Program Director, and was later the Coordinator of Silver’s Rockland County Campus.
 Her professional career spans over 30 years of clinical practice in foster care, preventive service, and community mental health.
 In addition, Dr. Noonan served as a consultant to numerous community-based agencies and served for a number of years as the project coordinator for the NYU-CSS Brooklyn Women's Shelter.
 Dr. Noonan has published in a number of social work journals and co-authored a text on Short-Term Treatment and Social Work Practice.
 She has lectured extensively and been an invited presenter at many national conferences.
-Her teaching and research interests include working with mandated, difficult, and hard-to-reach clients; practice-based research, particularly in terms of process and outcome measures; short-term social work practice; the integration of social work theory and practice; and MSW field learning.
+Her teaching and research interests include working with mandated, difficult, and hard-to-reach clients; practice-based research, particularly in terms of process and outcome measures; short-term social work practice; the integration of social work theory and practice; and MSW practicum education.